 edX was started in 2012 and offers massive open online courses (MOOCs) focused on university-level courses. edX is a non-profit and offers free and paid courses and certifications via its online platform.

 Partner schools on the edX platform include Harvard (founder), MIT (founder), Berkeley, Brown, Colombia, Dartmouth, McGill, University of Pennsylvania, and many more.

 Traffic: 16.2 million

-Udacity operates an eLearning website that offers MOOCs and self-paced courses on a wide range of topics which a heavy focus on computer science.
-Udacity offers individual courses and nono-degrees.
+Udacity operates an eLearning website that offers MOOCs and self-paced courses on a wide range of topics, with a heavy focus on computer science.
+Udacity offers individual courses and nano-degrees.
 Popular subjects are: artificial intelligence (AI), data science, programming and development, autonomous systems, and business topics.

 Traffic: 15.2 million